Côte d’Ivoire has seen positive and dynamic developments since the

 30.11.2020 - The Facility « Investing for Employment » (IFE) aims to support the creation of decent employment opportunities in Africa.
 It does so by offering co-financing grants for new investment projects with a high job creation impact.
 IFE officially launched its first call for proposals in Côte d’Ivoire on Monday 30 November 2020.

-13.11.2020 - Three finalists of the “Project Pitch” competition of the third edition of the leadership and mentoring program for young women entrepreneurs, African Women of the Future Fellowship (AWF), received the official hand over of material goods on November 13, 2020 at the premises of the Special Initiative on Training and Job Creation in Abidjan.
+13.11.2020 - Three finalists of the “Project Pitch” competition of the third edition of the leadership and mentoring program for young women entrepreneurs, African Women of the Future Fellowship (AWF), received the official hand over of material goods on November 13, 2020 at the premises of the Special Initiative "Decent Work for a Just Transition" in Abidjan.
 The three young women received technical and professional equipment for a total amount of 7,000 euros.

-11.11.2020 - A study conducted by Siemens Stiftung and commissioned by the Special Initiative on Training and Job Creation predicts that social enterprises can provide up to one million new jobs in twelve African countries between 2020 and 2030.
+11.11.2020 - A study conducted by Siemens Stiftung and commissioned by the Special Initiative "Decent Work for a Just Transition" predicts that social enterprises can provide up to one million new jobs in twelve African countries between 2020 and 2030.

 Harness the great investment opportunities that Côte d’Ivoire offers.
 Our experts will be happy to advise you.